chronaeon/GalvanizeNotes/Conditionals.md

 ```
 Wouldn't it make more sense to wait until you know what declared is so you don't need the conditional?
 It's hard to think about what declared might be in a program.
 Or is this just the power of programming?
 That you don't need to wait to find out the value in order to still have control over it?

+A.

+Q. What is a truthy/falsey value?
+A. A value that may be forced into being true or false by rules of JavaScript.

 # Pseudocode
 - Generating pseudocode prior to writing actual code is easier than starting with actual code.

+Q. How to I use indexOf to find a value algorithmically if I don't know what value in an index I need?

+A. Perhaps if I've declared the variable already I can sort the index to give it the value it closest to the one I want it to have

+Q. If/Else statements -- when to use which?
+A. It's a Venn Diagram, sometimes you use one or the other, sometimes you can use both.